 But what makes a good carer?
 There are many different attributes a good carer should possess and it can be useful to identify these when you are looking for your own.
 From having the necessary qualifications and experience to meet your needs, to being a caring and supportive individual, carers must be well-rounded and dynamic individuals.

-In this post, we will be identifying five qualities needed to be a good carer, so that you can make sure you find the best carer to meet your needs.
+In this post, we will be identifying five qualities needed to be a good carer, so that you can make sure you find the best private care to meet your needs.
 We’ve also spoken to some of the carers on our platform to find out why these skills are so important in home care services work.

 1. They’re passionate about their job

 If someone is passionate about their job, they’re much more likely to do it well – and this goes double for a carer.
-Care work can be a demanding job and often requires the carer to think on their feet and it’s important that a carer is driven in their work.
+Private care work can be a demanding job and often requires the carer to think on their feet and it’s important that a carer is driven in their work.
 You should be able to tell that your carer is passionate about their job just by talking to them.

 From helping their clients with daily personal care, to accompanying them to doctor’s appointments, empowering a client to live their life as independently and as fully as possible should be rewarding.
 A passionate carer may find satisfaction through the simple act of bringing a smile to their client’s face or through enabling their client to enjoy their elderly life and seeing improvements in their wellbeing and lifestyle.